lablup/backend.ai-docs-webui/docs/admin_menu/admin_menu.rst

 ----------------------

 There's additional feature in Session page for admin.
-On the right side of the OTHERS tab there is a menu marked with ``...``.
+On the right side of the FINISHED tab there is a menu marked with ``...``.
 When you click this menu, a sub-menu export CSV appears.

 .. image:: export_csv_menu.png